 Celia has won numerous awards, including a 2016 AACTA for Best Supporting Actress in the contemporary Australian Anna Karenina adaptation, 'The Beautiful Lie', and Best Comedy Performance at the 2017 AACTA Awards for her role as Emma Dawes in 'Rosehaven', a series she co-created and co-writes with Luke McGregor.
 Together they won the 2017 AWGIE for Best Comedy Script – Situation or Narrative.

 Celia is also a much-loved regular on Working Dog projects 'Utopia' and 'Have You Been Paying Attention?' and made her feature film debut this year in the widely-acclaimed 'The Breaker Upperers'.

 Also in 2018, and hot on the heels of her third AACTA win and a third series announcement for 'Rosehaven', Celia returned to the stand-up stage with a brand new show, 'All Talk', for which she recently won Best Comedy Performer at the 2018 Helpmann Awards.

-2018 Honorary Alumni Award – Professor Jane den Hollander AO
+2018 Honorary Alumna Award – Professor Jane den Hollander AO

 Professor Jane den Hollander AO has been President and Vice-Chancellor of Deakin University Australia since July 2010.

 At Deakin, Prof den Hollander introduced 'LIVE the future', an aspiration for Deakin to drive the digital frontier in higher education, harnessing the power, opportunity and reach of new and emerging technologies in all that it does.